 No two people have exactly the same fears: my clients typically can have one or a combination of fears from claustrophobia to fear of heights, mechanical failure or attack and more.

 Using hypnosis I help them learn new behaviours and ways of thinking about the flight, deal with the underlying fear and triggers, feel confident and manage the phobic situation and control any physical reactions.
 I also give them tools and techniques to cope with both the expected and the unexpected.
 A phobia is something that is eminently treatable.

 If you’re about to leave on a jet (or other!) plane here are some top tips:

 - Before you travel (and during the flight) think about all your positive reasons for making the trip and imagine how it will be and feel.
 Do this regularly so that you think about that more than the journey.

-- Request an aisle seat near to the front of the plane: it’s less claustrophobic and the effects of any turbulence are likely to be reduced.
+- Request an aisle seat near to the front of the plane.
+It is less claustrophobic and the effects of any turbulence are likely to be reduced.

 - Don’t leave everything to the last minute: leave plenty of time for your journey to the airport allowing for any unavoidable hold-ups.

-- Let the cabin crew know that you have a fear – they are trained to help out.
+- Tell the cabin crew that you have a fear so that they can help you.